BikLab/MARS8180-EnvDataSci/Week9b-QC-taxonomic-classification.md

 drwxr-xr-x.
 2 ad14556 mars8180_instructor 10 Mar  4 21:59 scripts
 ```

-## Visualizng Quality of Metagenomic Data
+## Visualizing Quality of Metagenomic Data

 As usual, we will start by going through the quality control of our metagenomic sequences.
 We will start by implementing `FASTQC` for every fastq file and collating that information with the `MULTIQC` package.